Why It Works

 - Store-bought chicken stock is better than store-bought beef stock, with a cleaner, more natural meaty flavor that allows the onions to shine through.

-- Asian fish sauce, cider vinegar, and sherry add depth and complexity to the broth.
+- Cider vinegar, and sherry add depth and complexity to the broth.

 Traditional techniques for caramelizing onions can take hours to deliver extra-sweet, complex flavor.
 The pressure cooker reduces that time down to about 30 minutes of hands-off cooking.
 Finishing off those onions with sherry, stock, and some aromatics transforms them into a soul-satisfying classic French onion soup.

 Melt butter in an electric or stovetop pressure cooker over medium heat.
-Add onions and baking soda and stir to combine.
+Without stirring, add onions.
 Season with salt and pepper.
-Cook, stirring, until onions slightly soften and start to release liquid, about 3 minutes.
 Seal pressure cooker and heat to high pressure (12.5 to 15 psi).
 Cook at high pressure for 20 minutes.
-Release pressure by allowing steam to vent, then remove lid.
+Remove from heat.
+Let the pressure release naturally (float valve will drop; this will take about 30 minutes.)
+Remove lid from cooker.

 Add fish sauce, if using, and cider vinegar and season with salt and pepper (if necessary).
 Discard thyme sprigs and bay leaf.